Skip to main content

 Writer: Agrita Kiopa, RSU Vice-Rector for Science

-As the state budget for next year is being prepared, this naturally raises debate about which research topics will receive funding, which will not, and what benefits they are expected to bring to Latvia’s economy and society.
+As the state budget for 2025 was being prepared, this naturally raised debate about which research topics would receive funding, which would not, and what benefits they were expected to bring to Latvia’s economy and society.

 New, authentic local knowledge is, first and foremost, a prerequisite for Latvia to have top-level professionals and quality education, which form the foundation for excellence in any field.
 Secondly, authentic knowledge is also essential for the transfer of knowledge from abroad: when assessing a sector’s development opportunities, economists evaluate its capacity to absorb knowledge – the existing expertise of specialists that enables them to understand and apply innovations created elsewhere.
 Therefore, the FLPP programme is important not only as a springboard for Latvian scientists, providing them with the opportunity to participate successfully in EU funding programmes, develop solutions relevant to the national economy in collaboration with industry, and fulfil state research and innovation orders, but it is also crucial for society as a whole.